 You can specify the Grid Container height in pixels using your keyboard.
 You can change the value by dragging the edge of the container.
 The Grid Container width is fixed at 1200px.

-You can customize the background color of the whole block in the Artboard Settings.
+You can customize the background color of the entire block in the Artboard Settings.

-You can upload a background image for the whole block in the Artboard Settings.
+You can upload a background image for the entire block in the Artboard Settings.